About Us - Staff and Board Bios — Spokane Riverkeeper

 IMG_20200728_193212.jpg

-Our 16’ Star rubber raft has yet to be named and was recently donated to the program by Flow Adventures.
+Our 16’ Star rubber raft named “Riff Raft” by our community members, was recently donated to the program by Flow Adventures.
 It remains the “Beast” of the fleet, hauling thousands of pounds of garbage off of the Spokane River annually.

 TBA Boat for website.jpg